Deadline for Abstracts: (there is no currently active call)

 General Guidelines (back to top)

-- All authors must be members of SSILA (visit our membership and renewal page for more information about joining).
-The membership requirement may be waived for co-authors, or for participants in organized sessions, who are from disciplines other than those ordinarily represented by SSILA (linguistics and linguistic anthropology).
-Requests for waivers of membership must be made by a member of the Society to the SSILA Executive Secretary.
-(Note: Membership in LSA is not required for participation in SSILA sessions.)
+- All authors must be members of SSILA.
+See the SSILA website for information about membership and renewal.
+The membership requirement may be waived for co-authors who are from disciplines other than those ordinarily represented by SSILA (linguistics and linguistic anthropology).
+Requests for waivers of membership must be made by a member of the Society to the SSILA Secretary, Mary Linn (firstname.lastname@example.org).
+(Note: Membership in the LSA is not required for participation in SSILA sessions.)